WalterTorres/RueChartboost/README.md

 	}
  	private function DoThisAfterABit():Void
 	{
-		HaxeChartboost.OpenIntersetial(); //this function call shows an add on the screen }
+		HaxeChartboost.OpenIntersetial(); //function call shows an ad on the screen }
 }